 As already mentioned, passive states are incoherent states with respect to the energy eigenbasis.
-As a result, the concept of passivity-preserving operations is related with the concept of incoherent-preserving operations.
-(Incoherent-preserving operations are those channels that map incoherent states to incoherent states~\footnote{What we call here incoherent-preserving operations has sometimes appeared under the name of maximally incoherent operations, see for example Refs. \cite{Aberg2006, Chitambar2016}, but we find it more appropriate to call them incoherent-preserving operations or simply incoherent operations.}.)
-From now onward, we will refer to incoherent-preserving operations as \textit{incoherent operations} for brevity.
-If the Kraus decomposition of an incoherent operation is such that all individual Kraus operators also map incoherent states to incoherent states, then such an incoherent operation will be called a \textit{strictly incoherent operation} in what follows \footnote{What we call here strictly incoherent operations has sometimes been called incoherent operations, see for example Refs. \cite{Baumgratz2014}.}.
-For more details on the resource theory of coherence see Refs. ~\cite{Baumgratz2014, Winter2016, Marvian2013, Streltsov2015, Streltsov2017A, Lami2020}.
+As a result, the concept of passivity-preserving operations is related with the concept of incoherent-preserving operations (i.e., channels that map incoherent states to incoherent states).
+From now on, we will refer to incoherent-preserving operations simply as \textit{incoherent operations} for brevity ~\footnote{These operations have sometimes been referred to as maximally incoherent operations, see, for example, Refs. \cite{Aberg2006, Chitambar2016}, but we find it more appropriate to call them incoherent-preserving operations or simply incoherent operations.}.
+Further, we will define as \textit{strictly incoherent operations} the incoherent operations that admit a strictly incoherent Kraus decomposition (i.e., such that all individual Kraus operators also map incoherent states to incoherent states \footnote{These strictly incoherent operations have sometimes been called incoherent operations, see for example Refs. \cite{Baumgratz2014}.}).
+For more details on the resource theory of coherence see, e.g., Refs. ~\cite{Baumgratz2014, Winter2016, Marvian2013, Streltsov2015, Streltsov2017A, Lami2020}.

 The following proposition is a structural statement about the passivity-preserving operations.

 \begin{proposition} All passivity-preserving operations are incoherent operations. \end{proposition} \begin{proof} Let us consider that $\mc{N}_{S\to S'}$ is a passivity-preserving operation.
 Then, for all extremal passive states $\sigma_{k}$, the output $\gamma_k = \mc{N}_{S\to S'}(\sigma_{k})$ is a passive state for $0\le k \le d-1$.
 In particular,